 Bidet Attachments vs Bidet Seats: Pros, Cons & Features

-Last Updated on January 11, 2022 by toilethaven
+Last Updated on September 13, 2023 by toilethaven

-A bidet seat is a toilet seat with a retractable nozzle (sometimes 2) at the back for posterior and front cleansing while a bidet attachment is installed between the existing toilet seat and the bowl.
-Bidet attachments are non-electric while there are electric and non-electric bidet seats.
+A bidet seat is a toilet seat with a retractable nozzle (sometimes 2) at the back for posterior and front cleansing, while a bidet attachment is installed between the existing toilet seat and the bowl.
+Bidet attachments are non-electric, while there are electric and non-electric bidet seats.

-Bidet attachments vs Seats Comparison Table
+Bidet attachments vs. Seats Comparison Table

 Feature Bidet attachments Bidet Seats